kanidm/kanidm/designs/access_profiles_and_security.rst

 An example is user Alice should only be able to create objects where the class is group, and can only name the group - they can not add members to the group.

-A content requriemnt could be something such as the value an attribute can contain must conform to a regex, IE, you can create a group of any name, except where the name contains "admin" somewhere in it's name.
+A content requirement could be something such as the value an attribute can contain must conform to a regex, IE, you can create a group of any name, except where the name contains "admin" somewhere in it's name.
 Arguable, this is partially possible with filtering.